EmanueleBrotti/Walke-/README.md

 ## How to compile a Walke- script
-- write your code in a text file, save it with the `.wlk-` extention (or check the examples in `Programs/Examples`)
+- write your code in a text file, save it with the `.wlk-` extension (or check the examples in `Programs/Examples`)
 - move the file in the `Programs` folder
 - open the `walke-` folder in a code editor, run `wlmain.jl` (or open the folder in a terminal and run `julia wlmain.jl`
-- please don't edit/delete the folders, checking the integrity of each path might be developed in the future
+- please don't edit/delete the folders, checking the integrity of each path might be added in the future
 - before putting your map in celeste, PLEASE open it in a map editor!

 ## Syntax